 A study was conducted at the Finnish Student Health Services at Oulu University with 150 women with persistent UTIs.
-Fifty drank just under 2oz of cranberry juice concentrate per day for six months.
+Fifty drank 50ml (just under 2oz) of cranberry juice concentrate per day for six months.
 Another 50 drank a preparation of Lactobacillus, while the final 50 women were given no treatment.
 After six months, only eight women taking cranberry juice had experienced a UTI, compared with 19 of those taking Lactobacillus, and 18 not taking anything.

-50ml of cranberry juice concentrate seems to be well-tolerated and is effective in preventing bladder infections.
+For prevention, a widely-accepted dose is 3 ounces (90ml) of 33% pure cranberry juice daily to prevent an infection and 12-32 ounces (350-950ml) per day for treatment.
+50ml of cranberry juice concentrate is well-tolerated and is also effective in preventing bladder infections.
 Larger quantities should be considered when an infection is present.
-Cranberry cocktail or juice may be very diluted and may produce no benefit if not taken in sufficient quantities to approximate a 50ml (just under 2 ounce) dose of concentrate.
+Note that supermarket cranberry cocktail or juice may be very diluted and may produce no benefit if not taken in sufficient quantities to approximate a 50ml dose of concentrate.
 Check labels to ensure a high proportion of actual cranberry juice in whatever preparation you choose, or use only concentrate or powder forms.

 While natural means may prevent as well as treat cystitis, there are times when the judicious use of antibiotics is the best treatment choice.
 Natural means alone will often prevent recurrence and in some cases resolve bladder infections that have resisted antibiotic treatment.